pic

 There’s a well-stocked Foyer Bar and dedicated toilets for concert patrons including disabled facilities.
 Outside the venue you’ll find the Ham Lawn which hosts the Festival Merchandise and artists’ CD stall.
 Circling the lawn, there is a range of tasty food and drink outlets and a bar area with picnic benches.
 A great area to soak up the festival atmosphere!

 The Ham is close to Port Royal at the eastern end of the Esplanade.
-Further venue details including accessibility.
+Visit the venues page for details including accessibility info.

 did you know?